MCPI-Revival/minecraft-pi-reborn/docs/modding/INTERMEDIATE.md

 ---

 # Intermediate Modding
-When modding a game, it's often necessary to intercept or alter behavior of class methods.
+When modding a game, it's often necessary to intercept or alter the behavior of class methods.

 To facilitate this, MCPI-Reborn includes multiple built-in functions.